 Buy A Book!

 If you’ve enjoyed this, you can find more about ridiculous Summer-related compilation albums in The Camberwick Green Procrastination Society, a collection of columns and features with an emphasis on seventies television.
 The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

-The original Now – The Christmas Album is the subject of the Looks Unfamiliar Christmas Extra with Ben Baker, which you can listen to here.
+The original Now – The Christmas Album is under discussion in the Looks Unfamiliar Christmas Extra with Ben Baker, which you can listen to here.

 © Tim Worthington.